 Velocolour mini tool roll

 Want to add a little style to your ride?
-Canadian company Velocolour specialises in absolutely stunning custom paint jobs (seriously, you should have a look) but founders Noah Rosen and Suzanne Carlson also have a line of gorgeous accessories, such as this mini tool roll made from a mix of Cordura woven nylon and leather.
+Canadian company Velocolour specializes in absolutely stunning custom paint jobs (seriously, you should have a look) but founders Noah Rosen and Suzanne Carlson also have a line of gorgeous accessories, such as this mini tool roll made from a mix of Cordura woven nylon and leather.

 It’s just the right size for a road tube, a mini-tool, and CO2 inflator kit but yet packs up small with a Velcro tab and secures very tightly below the saddle with the included leather toe strap.
-Available in black with your choice of seven accent colours.
+Available in black with your choice of seven accent colors.

 $40 / £27.50 / €36 / AU$50